ntech-org/nmcscan/CONTRIBUTING.md

 # Run tests
 cargo test

-# Run the scanner in test mode (scans known servers only)
+# Run the scanner in test mode (scans known servers only, safe for development)
 cargo run -- --test-mode
 ```